halfon/Scheme_Compiler/README.md

 This project was built using Mayer Goldberg Assembly Architecture.

 =================================================================
-this project is copyright. you may use it for personal use only, and you must give credit to the Autor, meanning me (Chai Halfon), and Mayer Goldberg
+this project is copyright. you may use it for personal use only, and you must give credit to the Autor.